 Abstract: We analyze a matching mechanism developed to solve a complex constrained assignment problem for one of the most successful pan-European ventures: the UEFA Champions League.
 Relying upon a combination of theory, structural estimation, and simulation, we outline a quantitative methodology aimed at assessing a highly transparent (but combinatorically complex) tournament’s assignment procedure.
 Our analysis indicates that the UEFA mechanism is effectively a “constrained-best” in terms of pairwise independence.
 Moreover, we find that while substantially better mechanisms do not exist given the current constraint structure, matching distortions can be substantially reduced by only marginally relaxing the currently imposed constraint set.

-Abstract: I identify and address several shortcomings of the existing and widely applied approach in studying the relationship between business cycles and the well-being of economic agents.
+Abstract: I identify and address several shortcomings of the existing and widely applied approach in studying the effects of business cycles on population health.
 In contrast to the existing literature, I allow for the relationship in question to be nonlinear by relying upon semiparametric estimation techniques.
 Moreover, I proxy for the state of the economy by analyzing both average economic conditions, as well as the observed variability in growth cycles.
 While my initial results complement rather than contradict those in the literature, they provide a novel and much needed reconsideration of how to correctly analyze the relationship between economic recessions and/or expansions and health.